intelygenz/the-real-devops-challenge/SOLUTION.md

 <a name="challenge4"></a>
 ### Challenge 4.
 Dockerize the database

+I created `mongodb.Dockerfile` which includes two scripts:

+  1) `mongo-init.js` to remove super user privileges from the Flask App; and
+  2) `import_restaurants.sh` to create the required database on first container initiation.

-I created `mongodb.Dockerfile` to dockerize the Mongo database with the following command:
+To dockerize the MongoDB, use the following command:

 ```bash
 $ docker build -f mongodb.Dockerfile -t intelygenz-mongo-ddbb:1.0.0 .
 ```

-Next need to create a network for the Flask App to reach the MongoDB
+Next we need to create a network for the Flask App to reach the MongoDB

 ```bash
 docker network create flask-mongo-network
 ```

-Then we can run the MongoDB with the following command:
+Then we can initiate the MongoDB with the following command:

 ```bash
 docker run -d --rm \